10 Fascinating Facts About Daylight Saving Time

 DST has been widely accepted across the country, but it’s still not mandated by federal law.
 U.S. residents resistant to springing forward and falling back each year might consider moving to Arizona.
-The state isn’t exactly desperate for extra sunlight, so every spring they skip they time jump.
+The state isn’t exactly desperate for extra sunlight, so every spring they skip the time jump.
 This leaves the Navajo Nation, which does observe the change, in a peculiar situation.
 The reservation is fully located within Arizona, and the smaller Hopi reservation is fully located within the Navajo Nation.
-The Hopi ignores DST like the rest of Arizona, making the Navajo Nation a Daylight Saving donut of sorts suspended one hour in the future for half the year.
+The Hopi ignore DST like the rest of Arizona, making the Navajo Nation a Daylight Saving donut of sorts, suspended one hour in the future for half the year.

 Daylight Saving Time doesn’t begin at the stroke of midnight like you might expect it to.
 Rather, the time change is delayed until most people (hopefully) aren’t awake to notice it.
 By waiting until two in the morning to give or take an hour, the idea is that most workers with early shifts will still be in bed and most bars and restaurants will already be closed.

 Until recently, losing an hour of daylight in the fall presented a problem for the candy industry.
 That’s because Daylight Saving Time traditionally ended on the last Sunday in October, a.k.a. before Halloween night.
 Intense lobbying to push back the date went on for decades.
-According to one report, candy lobbyists even went so far as to place tiny candy pumpkins on the seats of everyone in the senate in 1986.
+According to one report, candy lobbyists even went so far as to place tiny candy pumpkins on the seats of everyone in the Senate in 1986.
 A law extending DST into November finally went into effect in 2007.